CLSherrod/clsherrod.github.io/_posts/2025-03-14-billionaire.md

 ---
-title: "Quit Worshipping Billionaires, Influencers and Egomaniacs—They Don’t Care About You"
+title: Quit Worshipping Billionaires, Influencers and Egomaniacs—They Don’t Care About You
-description: "Quit Worshipping Billionaires, Influencers and Egomaniacs—They Don’t Care About You"
+description: Quit Worshipping Billionaires, Influencers and Egomaniacs—They Don’t Care About You
 date: 2025-03-17
-preview: "Quit Worshipping Billionaires, Influencers and Egomaniacs—They Don’t Care About You"
+preview: Quit Worshipping Billionaires, Influencers and Egomaniacs—They Don’t Care About You
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - business
   - self-worth
 permalink: /billionaires/
 excerpt: Quit Worshipping Billionaires, Influencers and Egomaniacs—They Don’t Care About You
 toc: true